 • Consistently being transparent and honest brings us together.

 • Our passion and connection to protecting our natural environment make a difference.

 Explore this map to discover the lands that have been protected by North Florida Land Trust.
 This map highlights land owned by NFLT, as well as conservation easements and lands we helped facilitate for conservation with other agencies.
-Check out our Connect Page for upcoming events and service projects on our lands.
+Check out our Connect Page and social media for upcoming events and service projects on our lands.

 If you have an interest in finding out more about any of our preserved properties, please contact us at firstname.lastname@example.org.

-Benefits of Conservation
+The Importance of Conservation

 Board of Directors